Archive for the ‘Eco Friendly’ Category

 The cargo container has revolutionized the way the global economy works and has not only created a more efficient method of international trade, it’s become an underlying constant to stem growth of international gross domestic product.
 It’s commonly talked about how the invention of the cargo container has had this huge impact, but the effects on our environment, not always bad, have also been significant and should be addressed.

 One of the most positive aspects of the shipping container when it comes to global transport is the fact that these cargo boxes are manufactured to be some of the strongest modular structures in the world and therefore the amount of cargo that one unit can carry over it’s lease term is astounding.
-These ocean freight containers are being built to carry cargo, and do so for 10 years or more, then can become part of an entirely new world of portable storage, portable offices, disaster relief shelters, structures and housing to name just a few.
-Point being is that the shipping container is the epitome of recycling and repurposing.
-There is something to be said for one structure that is manufactured in Asia carries cargo for huge multinational companies for more than a decade and is then repurposed multiple times, all the while having the potential of being someones home one day!
+These ocean freight containers are being built to carry cargo, and do so for 10 years or more.
+After, these containers can become part of an entirely new world of shipping container structures including portable storage space, portable offices, disaster relief shelters, dorm rooms and housing, just to name a few.
+Point being is that the shipping container is the epitome of recycling and re-purposing.
+There is something to be said for one structure that is manufactured in Asia carries cargo for huge multinational companies for more than a decade and is then re-purposed multiple times, all the while having the potential of being someones home one day!
 We can learn from this concept, though not a new one, it seems to be lost in translation on smaller scale efforts.
 Some of these gigantic manufacturing industries need to be more conscientious of their product from the outset, creating something that can be used through multiple phases, with many different functions.

 Going over percentages and numbers as they relate to Cargo Container Ships and Maritime transport can be staggering at first glance and is often misleading.
 Cargo Container Ships are actually some of the most carbon efficient means of transporting cargo – and with most of the world’s manufactured goods being carried by ship, this process is most definitely on the right track.
 The increased efficiency has also led to environmental benefits associated with the movement of cargo.
 Regulatory efforts on emissions by the World Shipping Council (WSC) are also leading to what could be drastic change in the output of Co2 and other harmful gases